-Has any professional person examined on Yes No Unknown treated the student as a result of the incident?
+Has any professional person examined or Yes No Unknown treated the student as a result of the incident?

-If yes, please provide the name and addrestreatment, if known: ess of the professional(s) and the date(s) of examination or
+If yes, please provide the name and addre treatment, if known: ess of the professional(s) and the date(s) of examination or

-Has anyone contacted law enforcement a bout this incident?
+Has anyone contacted law enforcement al bout this incident?
 Yes No

-Attach additional pages if needed. ion you have which would be helpful to the investigator.
+Attach additional pages if needed. on you have which would be helpful to the investigator.

 Your name, address and telephone number er:

 Relationship to student:

 Complainant Signature Witness Signature

 Date Witness Name (please print)

 Witness Address